Frequently Asked Questions

 - Yes.
-New faculty can attend year 1 as a "mentee" and year 2 as a "participant".
-After two years attending as a new faculty, you can continue as a “participant” – without the stipend - or as a mentor assuming you have taught for at least three (3) full years.
+New (within 5 years) faculty can attend once as a "mentee" with the stipend.
+Faculty can continue as a “participant” as many times as you like – without the stipend - or as a Mentor after you have taught for at least three (3) full years.

-Begins with a two-day seminar held prior to college Inservice.
-This year it will be held on September 18 & 19, 2017 from 9am - 3pm with additional offerings for new faculty until 4:30.
-Stipends ($300 for full two days, prorated for less) are paid for attending since we are not officially on contracted teaching time yet.
-Breakfast and lunch is also provided.
+- Begins with a one-day seminar held prior to college Inservice.
+This year it will be held in the Longhouse (Building 31) on September 18, 2018 from 9am - 4pm with the opportunity to visit the Fitness Center, Academic Technology Center or Human Resources until 5:00.
+Stipends ($150 for the full day) are paid for attending since we are not officially on contracted teaching time yet.
+Breakfast and lunch will be served.

-- During the seminar, content is delivered with minimal lecture, offering examples of engaged teaching techniques and activities you can adapt for your classroom.
+- Seminar content is delivered with minimal lecture, offering examples of engaged teaching techniques and activities you can adapt for your classroom.

-- Create an informative syllabus that combines your philosophy and expectations with Lane’s Core Values and assessment expectations.
+- Create an informative syllabus that combines your philosophy and clear expectations of students while articulating Lane’s Core Values and assessment expectations.

-- Learn strategies to handle disruptive classroom behavior respectfully.
+- Explore strategies to handle disruptive classroom behavior respectfully

 - Build relationships with faculty across all academic disciplines.